SNAP Violation Defense

 Unlike many other state and federal agencies, the USDA is not a business friendly agency.
 Since 2013, the Department has spent a considerable amount of time seeking to disqualify small stores.
 It is their belief that the majority of trafficking that occurs on SNAP happens at small stores in urban areas.
 Accordingly, these stores are targeted for both undercover investigations and for data analysis evaluations.
 If either of these investigations indicate that a violation has occurred, a Charge Letter is sent out to the store.
 If your store receives this letter, you will be given ten (10) days to compile a response to the charges.
 The best chance you have to prove your store’s innocence is with a SNAP Violation Defense Attorney.

-Can I Handle the Case on My Own?
+Can I Handle My Own SNAP Violation Defense?

-Yes, you can, though it is difficult to win a case that you handle without assistance from either a SNAP Violation Defense Attorney or a CPA.
-The overall success rate of fighting the SNAP Violation for stores without representation was roughly eight percent (8%) in 2016.
+It’s difficult to win a case that you handle without assistance from either a SNAP Violation Defense Attorney.
+The overall success rate of fighting the SNAP Violation for stores without representation was roughly ten percent (10%) in 2018.
 Successful appeals of disqualifications handled by stores without assistance was even lower – four percent (4%).

 To make matters worse, the result of the Charging Letters is usually very bad.
 In 2016, the USDA disqualified 2,619 stores in the United States.
 Sixty percent (60%) of the disqualified stores were Convenience Stores.
 Twenty-seven percent (27%) were small grocery stores.
 In total, seventy-percent (70%) of the stores that were sanctioned were permanently disqualified.